The Logarithmic Sobolev Inequality for Gibbs measures on infinite product of Heisenberg groups: Main results.

-Before we present the two main results a useful remark concerning the conditions will follow. \begin{Remark} From Hypothesis $(H2)$ and H\"older inequality it follows that where the functions $F(r)$ are defined by
+Before we present the main result a remark concerning the conditions will follow. \begin{Remark} For examples of measures on the Heisenberg group, that satisfy the non uniform U-bound (H2) one can think of the following two